March 1, 2022

 MILLER PEAK

 I was pretty sure most people wouldn’t begin their AZT thru-hikes for another few weeks yet.
 Mid- to late-March is the ideal time to start.
-The AZT’s relative popularity today had to be due to the fact that is was March 1st.
+The AZT’s relative popularity today had to be because it’s March 1st.
 Some hikers simply like the symbolism of starting a journey on the first day of the month.

-As I stopped to catch my breath and grab a snack from my hipbelt pocket, I looked down.
-Something was biting my shin.
+I stopped to catch my breath at one point and grabbed a snack from my hip belt pocket.
+Then I felt a sharp pain.
+Something just bit my shin.
 I couldn’t see what type of insect it was, but damn it hurt.
-As I smacked it off me and tried to ignore the pain.
+Wasn’t it a bit early in the season for the bugs to be out??

-As I hiked further up the trail, I the altitude made my breathing more labored.
+As I hiked further up the trail, the altitude made my breathing more labored.
 Despite the fatigue, I pressed on — passing several hikers who were resting and eating lunch under the shade of some low trees.
-My sights were set all the way to the trail’s junction for Miller Peak.
+My sights were set on the trail’s junction for Miller Peak.
 I didn’t want to stop until then.

 BATHTUB SPRINGS

-Once I made it back to my pack and down onto the AZT again, it was already after 2:40 pm.
+Once I made it safely back to my backpack and down onto the AZT again, it was already after 2:40 pm.
 Far later than I expected.
 I had just under two miles left to hike until the first (and possibly only) water source of the day – Bathtub Springs.

 After an hour of negotiating the snow-covered path, I finally made it to Bathtub Springs.
-I was only 8 miles into the AZT, but my hike down to the southern terminus and detour to the summit of Miller Peak put my mileage closer to 11 miles, and I was really beginning to feel the strain of carrying a heavy pack uphill.
+I was only 8 miles into the AZT, but my hike down to the southern terminus and detour to the summit of Miller Peak put my mileage closer to 11 miles.
+As a result, I was beginning to feel the strain of carrying a heavy pack uphill.

-While setting up my CNOC bladder to gravity filter the cold, fresh water from the old metal bathtub, I met another hiker from Boise, Idaho.
+I set up my CNOC bladder to gravity filter the cold, fresh water from the old metal bathtub.
+And that’s when I met a hiker from Boise, Idaho.
 He was eating a super early dinner at the spring just to limit how much water he needed to carry to camp tonight.
 As we sat and talked, he asked me where I planned to camp tonight.

 My only vague goal for today was to set up my tent somewhere between Bathtub Springs (mile 8) and the windmill (mile 17) today.
 But I was really hoping to make it back down to 6,000’ elevation before dark.

-This dearth of reliable water information was definitely one of the downsides of starting a trail so early in the season.
+This dearth of reliable water information was one of the main downsides of starting a trail so early in the season.
 There just weren’t enough hikers ahead of me.
-As such, I was worried about what I might encounter up ahead.
+As such, I was worried about what I might encounter ahead.

 I didn’t want to go thirsty tonight.
-So I cautiously gather four liters of water from Bathtub Springs, with the idea that I’d be dry camping somewhere tonight.
-Unfortunately, this decision carry so much water would come back to to bite me in the butt big time!!
+So I cautiously gathered four liters of water from Bathtub Springs, with the idea that I’d be dry camping somewhere tonight.
+Unfortunately, this decision to carry so much water would come back to bite me in the butt big time!!

 ELEVATION WOES